ksun4176/GuildBuild_Discord/api/README.md

    - This uses nodemon which will track real time updates to your files and restart the server accordingly.

 Once you are done with your changes, run these commands in terminal:
-1. Install dependencies using `npm install --omit=dev`
-2. Generate corresponding JavaScript files using `npm run build`
+1. Generate corresponding JavaScript files using `npm run build`
    - Node does not run on TypeScript so we need to create them so it runs
-3. Test that it would work in production using `npm run start`
+2. Test that it would work in production using `npm run start`

+## Spawning production server: TODO
+`npm install --omit=dev`
+`npx prisma db seed -- --skipTest`

 ## Technical Details
 The server is created using Node.js, Express, Prisma, and MySQL.